elacuesta/scrapy-pyppeteer/README.md

-# Pyppeteeer integration for Scrapy
+# Pyppeteer integration for Scrapy
 ![](https://github.com/elacuesta/scrapy-pyppeteer/workflows/Build/badge.svg)

-This project provides a Scrapy Download Handler which performs requests using [Pyppeteeer](https://github.com/miyakogi/pyppeteer).
+This project provides a Scrapy Download Handler which performs requests using [Pyppeteer](https://github.com/miyakogi/pyppeteer).
 It can be used to handle pages that require JavaScript.
+This package does not interfere with regular Scrapy workflows such as request scheduling or item processing.

 ## Motivation